PaulR2023/cse15l-lab-reports/lab2.md

 Feedback: In this specific case, what do the values of `num`, `newWord`, and `line` change to?

-# My response: The values of num change to print the integer associated with the string that the newWord changes to.
-It will update after 1 and then 2.
-While newWord changes to the string that gets added by line variable, and finally the line values would change or add the string of How are you and the num to be able to print it in the format to show in the server once we input the query.
+# My response: The values of num change to print the integer associated with with it updating from 1, 2, and so on.
+But it goes through a if statement twice to print out the value "2".
+While newWord changes to the string that gets added by line variable which is "How are you", and finally the line values would change or add the string of "How are you" and the num to be able to print it in the format to show in the server once we input the query.

 Part 1 SCORE:
 ---